FourierNets enable the design of highly non-local optical encoders for computational imaging: Results

-Simulated camera images (Figure \ref{figresultscomparison}) show that the UNet microscope does not make sufficient use of camera pixels, producing only a single view of the sample.
-We believe this is due to a local information prior in the small kernels of UNets.
+Simulated camera images (Figure \ref{figresultscomparison}) show that the UNet microscope does not make sufficient use of camera pixels, producing only a single view of the volume.
+We speculate this is due to a local information prior in the small kernels of UNets.
+Adding a Wiener deconvolution as an approximate inverse before a UNet also does not result in a microscope that makes full use of camera pixels, though better than the UNet alone.
 The FourierNet microscope uses more camera pixels and performs better than the UNet microscope for reconstruction (Figure \ref{figresultscomparison}, quantified in Table \ref{tabmetrics}).
-Times in Table 1 are for only the forward pass on a single GPU; one training iteration on 8 GPUs takes $\sim$0.4 seconds for FourierNet3D and $\sim$0.8 seconds for UNet3D (Appendix \ref{appendiximplementationdetails}).
+Timings in Table \ref{tabmetrics} are for only the forward pass on a single TITAN Xp GPU; one training iteration on 8 GPUs takes $\sim$0.4 seconds for FourierNet3D, $\sim$0.8 seconds for Wiener + UNet, and $\sim$0.8 seconds for UNet3D (Appendix \ref{appendiximplementationdetails}).
 Both reconstruction networks must reconstruct from images that have a compressed encoding of 3D information, but the FourierNet2D is clearly more effective than the UNet2D at optimizing this encoding.